al-wilkinson/Azure-Network-Talk/docs/walkthrough4.md

 <img align="left" src="../images/deploy04.png"></br>
 </pre>
 ---
-We're deploying quite a number of new resources now.
+Here we are going to deploy an Azure Firewall and route our VM's Internet traffic through it.
+To do this we have to deploy a number of other resources.
 Let's have a quick run through of these before we run ```terraform apply```.
 Firstly we are going to remove our NAT Gateway.
 Not because it doesn't work with Azure Firewall - they absolutely can be integrated.
 This is very useful in scenarios where port exhaustion could be a thing.
 We will apply a route table and send Internet traffic out via Azure Firewall.

 We're jumping ahead of ourselves a bit, we'll come back to Azure User Defined Routing.
 First of all we need to deploy Azure Firewall into a subnet in a virtual network.
 This could be in our exiting "vnet-demo-01" that we've been using since the very first virtual machine was spun up.
 We'll create a new virtual network.

-This time we are going to add an Azure Firewall and route Internet traffic through it.
+This is the arrangement that would be utilised in a hub and spoke topology.
+We only have one "spoke" but, conceptually, this works in the same way to communicate with Azure Firewall and the Internet.

+If we look at the resources deployed by ```04fwvnet.tf``` we can see a new virtual network with a single subnet named ```AzureFirewallSubnet```.
+Azure Firewalls _must_ be configured within a submnet with this name.

+Image of tf file

+By default, resources in different virtual networks cannot commmunicate with each other.
+To allow this we have to configure _peering_.

+Azure Firewall has three SKUs - Basic, Standard and Premium.
+We are going to deploy using the Standard SKU.
+With earlier versions of Azure Firewall it was necessary to configure rules as part of the device set up.
+Now, it is recommended to use a separate Azure resource - Firewall Policy.

 Concepts
 Azure Firewall summary + link